 When it comes to weight loss, most people try to stay hungry most of the time.
 But the best thing one can do, while on a diet, is to increase the intake of fiber-rich foods.
-Further, fiber intake lowers down the blood sugar level and helps fight against constipation.
+Further, fiber intake lowers the blood sugar level and helps fight against constipation.

 Sources of Best Fiber-Rich Foods